tthorntone/AdNauseam-Wiki/Dynamic-filtering:-default-deny.md

 - Significantly faster page load
 - Easier on your browser's memory and CPU footprint
-- Significant reduce bandwidth consumption
+- Significant reduction of bandwidth consumption
 - Significant reduction of privacy exposure

 [working on it]